 The School includes eight year levels which are typically organized into three classes in each.
 Depending on enrolment numbers these can change.
 The youngest age in each year level represents how old the child must be before 1 January of the academic year starting that month to be eligible for acceptance in that year group.
-Some factors will allow students to start a year level before they are of age, particularly if a joining child has successfully completed the previous year level at another school.
+There are sometimes factors that may allow a student to start in a year level before they are of age.
+This is particularly if a joining child has already successfully completed the previous year level at another school.
+Otherwise, due to the developmental factors, maturity, and abilities to manage socially and emotionally, we maintain adherence to the 31 December cut-off date when children must be the minimum age to enter each year level.

 Year Level Age Range of Students

-Pre-Reception 3 - 4 years of age
+Pre-Reception 3 turning 4 years of age

-Reception 4 - 5 years of age
+Reception 4 turning 5 years of age

-Year 1 5 - 6 years of age
+Year 1 5 turning 6 years of age

-Year 2 6 - 7 years of age
+Year 2 6 turning 7 years of age

-Year 3 7 - 8 years of age
+Year 3 7 turning 8 years of age

-Year 4 8 - 9 years of age
+Year 4 8 turning 9 years of age

-Year 5 9 - 10 years of age
+Year 5 9 turning 10 years of age

-Year 6 10 - 11 years of age
+Year 6 10 turning 11 years of age